Major League Baseball on CBS: 1991

 In the 1991 World Series between the Minnesota Twins and Atlanta Braves, four games were won during the teams' final at-bat, and three of these, including the seventh and decisive game, were in extra innings.
 In the sixth game, Jack Buck famously called Minnesota left fielder Kirby Puckett's game-winning home run off of Charlie Leibrandt with the line "And we'll see you tomorrow night!"
 Ultimately, the tightly contested, seven-game affair between Minnesota and Atlanta earned CBS the highest ratings for a World Series since the 1986 World Series between the New York Mets and Boston Red Sox on NBC.
-In Washington, D.C., Game 7 of the 1991 World Series was pushed aside to independent station WDCA 20 so that CBS' WUSA 9 could air the Washington Redskins NFL game against the New York Giants.
+In Washington, D.C., Game 7 of the 1991 World Series was pushed aside to independent station WDCA 20 so that CBS' WUSA 9 could air the Washington Redskins' NFL game against the New York Giants.
 Meanwhile, CBS' affiliate in Minneapolis, WCCO 4, had to miss the beginning of the pregame show for Game 7 because an NFL contest that CBS broadcast between the Minnesota Vikings and Phoenix Cardinals ended late.

 Earlier in the postseason, CBS' coverage of the ALCS meant that they could not carry the live testimony of Clarence Thomas, whose confirmation to the United States Supreme Court was put into question because of charges of sexual harassment from former staffer Anita Hill.
 Meanwhile, ABC, NBC, CNN and PBS all carried the testimony.

-As previously mentioned, as CBS' baseball coverage progressed, the network dropped its 8:00 p.m. pregame coverage (in favor of airing sitcoms such as Evening Shade), before finally starting their coverage at 8:30 p.m.
+As previously mentioned, as CBS' baseball coverage progressed, CBS dropped its 8:00 p.m. pregame coverage (in favor of airing sitcoms such as Evening Shade), before finally starting their coverage at 8:30 p.m.
 Eastern Time.
 The first pitch would generally arrive at approximately 8:45 p.m.
 Perhaps as a result, Joe Carter's World Series clinching home run off Mitch Williams in 1993, occurred at 12 a.m. on the East Coast.